Towards local testability for quantum coding: Introduction

 One case where the distance to the code is tightly related to the syndrome weight is for \emph{locally testable codes} (LTC): classical locally testable codes are codes for which one can efficiently decide, with high probability, whether a given word belongs to the code or is far from it, where efficiency is quantified in the number of queries to the coordinates of the word.
 To see the link between the two notions, the idea is to distinguish between codewords and words far from the code by computing a few elements of the syndrome and deciding that the word belongs to the code if all these elements are zero.
 An LTC is such that any word at constant relative distance from the code will have a constant fraction of unsatisfied checknodes, that is a syndrome of weight linear in the blocklength.
 The Hadamard code which maps a $k$-bit word $x$ to a string of length $2^k$ corresponding to the evaluations at $x$ of all linear functions provides such an example with the syndrome corresponding to all possible linearity tests between the bits of the word: indeed, any word that satisfies most linearity tests can be shown to be close to the codespace \cite{BLR93}.

 While LTCs have been extensively studied in the classical literature \cite{gol05} and provide a crucial ingredient for the proof of the classical PCP theorem, their quantum generalization is relatively new and much less understood.
 The concept was only recently introduced in a paper by Aharonov and Eldar \cite{AE15} which showed that the classical approaches to local testability seem to fail in the quantum world: for instance, defining a code on a (hyper)graph with too much expansion seems to be a bad idea.
 In any case, if quantum LTC with constant minimum distance existed, they would provide a proof of the NLTS conjecture \cite{EH17}, and this motivates trying to understand whether such codes can exist.
-Let us, however, mention that while classical LTCs are useful for performing alphabet reduction in the context of the PCP theorem, the same doesn't seem to apply in the quantum regime since it is known that directly quantizing Dinur's combinatorial proof of the PCP theorem \cite{din07} is bound to fail \cite{BH13, AAV13}.
+Let us, however, mention that while classical LTCs are useful in Dinur's combinatorial proof of the classical PCP theorem \cite{din07}, the same doesn't seem to apply in the quantum regime since it is known that directly quantizing Dinur's combinatorial proof of the PCP theorem is bound to fail \cite{BH13, AAV13}.